 It's lovely to say and just sounds as elegant as its meaning.

 sublime (sah-BLIME) 1. characterized by nobility; majestic; of high spiritual, moral, or intellectual worth.
 2. not to be excelled; supreme.
 3. inspiring awe; impressive.
+Click to receive the free Daily Vocabula.

 It's a beautiful word.
 Please add.
 I love your website.
 I never understood the joy of a new word until recently!